NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

   ``Insulation/AssemblyEffectiveRValue``  double            F-ft2-hr/Btu  > 0              Yes                                            Assembly R-value [#]_
   ======================================  ================  ============  ===============  =============  ==============================  ==================================

+  .. [#] InteriorAdjacentTo choices are "living space", "attic - vented", "attic - unvented", or "garage".
+         See :ref:`hpxmllocations` for descriptions.
   .. [#] If Azimuth not provided, modeled as four surfaces of equal area facing every direction.
   .. [#] RoofType choices are "asphalt or fiberglass shingles", "wood shingles or shakes", "slate or tile shingles", or "metal surfacing".
-  .. [#] If SolarAbsorptance not provided, defaulted based on color/material as shown below:
+  .. [#] | If SolarAbsorptance not provided, defaulted based on color/material as shown below:

          ===========  =======================================================  ================
          RoofColor    RoofMaterial                                             SolarAbsorptance